 A marvel

-geologicalBut what could have shaped these impressive thirty-metre-high waterfalls?
-And why is the rock that makes them up so light?
+geologicalBut what could have shaped these impressive waterfalls,some thirty metres high?
+And why is the rock they’re made of so light?

-The whole thing is actually the result of chemical phenomena that promote limestone deposits on vegetation.
+The waterfalls are in fact the result of chemical phenomena that cause limestone deposits to form on the vegetation.
 The waterfalls are fed by the waters of the Turasse, which are overflowing with this mineral substance.
 Projections from the waterfalls are deposited on mosses and pieces of wood, forming a white or beige crust.

-The degradation of the vegetation gradually gives way to lots of little holes and gives the rock its porous texture reminiscent of a sponge.
-This is called tuff and is referred to as a tufous waterfall.
+The degradation of the vegetation gradually leaves plenty of tiny holes, giving the rock a porous, sponge-like texture.
+This is called tuff and is referred to as cascade tufière.

 The interweaving of roots and curiously shaped rocks transports us into a veritable natural temple.